 – What advice can you give to those who are thinking of implementing a process approach in management?

 – The most important is your intent and realization of business goals.
-I recommend ELMA to those, who wants to be independent from the human factor and to control all the business processes.
+I recommend ELMA to those, who want to be independent of the human factor and to control all the business processes.